Ajayjoji1723/certificate_design/README.md

 # Getting Started with Certificate Designer

 This project is a certificate designer application that allows users to create, preview, and download certificates with QR codes.
-It consists of a client (frontend) and a server (backend) that are both contained within the same repository.
+It consists of a client (frontend) and a server (backend). clone the client from below attached link.

 ## Table of Contents